 LVC newsletter: The food court houses six eateries, each one having its unique identity.
 How did you ensure that these eateries could aesthetically coexist in the same space while retaining their identities?

-I+A: We ensured that the six eateries could aesthetically coexist in the same space by employing a subtle change in the material palette as one goes further down into the food court.
-This allowed the different eateries to retain their own brand identities while creating one cohesive experience.
+I+A: We ensured that the six eateries could aesthetically coexist in the same space by employing a subtle change in the material palette as one goes further inside the food court.
+This allowed the different eateries to retain their own brand identities while creating one cohesive experience for guests.

 LVC newsletter: Were considerations taken to ensure that the temperature and lighting in the area can be regulated effectively so as to support Malta International Airport in its mission to decarbonise its operation?

-I+A: Yes, we considered the effective management of the temperature and lighting in the area to support the airport in its mission to decarbonise its operation.
+I+A: Yes, we considered the effective management of the temperature and lighting in the area to support the airport in this environmental endeavour.
 For instance, the engineers introduced sensors at user level which, together with a centralised building management system, ensure that fresh air is supplied exactly where and when needed, reducing the resources needed to keep the place running.
 Insulation was also introduced between the food stalls to ensure that there is no thermal exchange between areas with different temperatures.

 LVC newsletter: What would you say was the biggest challenge in designing the area, and how did you turn it into an opportunity to create a unique space?

 I+A: The biggest challenge in designing the area was the lack of direct outdoor access, which made it quite a complex engineering challenge from a ventilation point of view.
-We turned this challenge into an opportunity to create unique spaces such as the conservatory-like lounge and the double volume.
-They also introduced insulation in between the food stalls to prevent areas with different temperatures from interfering with each other.
+We turned this challenge into an opportunity to create unique features such as the conservatory-like lounge and the double volume.
 Overall, we aimed to create aesthetically engaging areas that work and are resilient.
 It was also challenging to design such a large area and avoid making the design too repetitive.
-Through a continuous palette of materials and colours, our challenge was to create a series of interesting features spread across the entire area of the food court.
+Through a continuous palette of materials and colours, our aim was to create a series of interesting features spread across the entire area of the food court.
 Such features help in keeping the visitor intrigued in all areas while elevating the overall food court experience and providing multiple zones for dining, lounging and catching up on work.Back to Overview